CEE Student Organizations

 American Society of Civil Engineers (ASCE) at UofL is a recognized student organization (RSO), administered and operated by the students majoring in Civil Engineering.
 The chapter holds officer elections each spring or fall term for officers serving the current academic year (Fall & Spring terms).
-The chapter provides a way to meet Civil Engineering students, learn about professional engineering events, participate in regional and national student events, learn about the profession of Civil Engineering and the transition from engineering student to professional engineer in practice.
+The chapter provides a way for Civil Engineering students to meet one another, learn about professional engineering events, participate in regional and national student events, learn about the profession of Civil Engineering and the transition from being an engineering student into an engineer entering professional practice.

 The UofL ASCE student chapter has been recognized as the Outstanding Student Chapter Award by the Kentucky Section of ASCE several times.